Allan Toniks: Early life and education

-Toniks who was born in Mbarara to Dr Berinda Edward and Mrs Berinda Josephine started singing at school where he also learnt how to play the guitar and has four siblings.
+Toniks was born in Mbarara and started singing at school where he also learnt how to play the guitars.
 He went to Mbarara Preparatory School for primary, then joined King's College Budo for O Level and Ntare School for A Level before joining Makerere University Business School where he graduated with a bachelor's degree in International Business Studies in 2011.

 Music

-He started singing and writing songs early while in school but considered a career in music seriously while at University where he recorded his first hit single Beera nange.
-He is also a guitarist who also sometimes produces his own music under his record label Vibrations.
-Toniks considers his style of music as Urban R&B. Toniks participated in, and won the 2015 Airtel Trace Music Star Competition, the Celebrity Edition.
+Toniks considered a career in music while at University. where he recorded his first single "Beera nange".
+He is also a guitarist who sometimes produces his own music under his record label Vibrations.
+Toniks considers his style of music as Afro beat.
+Toniks participated in, and won the 2015 Airtel Trace Music Star Competition, the Celebrity Edition.